erich666/NormalTextureProcessor/README.md

   * To specify how the input heightfield data is scaled, use '-hfs #', where you give a scale factor.
 The value is 5.0 by default.
   * By default heightfields are considered to repeat, meaning that along the edges heights "off the texture" are taken from the opposite edge.
 TBD: do the borders wrap or are they "doubled" or something else, such as maintaining slope. '-hborder'

 This cleanup process comes with a caveat: garbage in, garbage out.
-If your normals textures have XY values that are trustworthy and you know the Z values are wonky for some reason, this tool can properly fix the Z values.
-If your normals are just plain unnormalized, where X, Y, and Z are the right direction but the wrong length, this tool will not properly fix your texture, since it assumes X and Y are their proper lengths and Z was badly derived.
-If you do happen to learn that your textures are this way - right directions, wrong lengths - let me know and I can add an option to fix the texture's normals in this way.
+If your normals textures have XY values that are trustworthy and you know the Z values are wonky for some reason, this tool can properly fix the Z values, deriving from XY.
+If your normals are just plain unnormalized in general, where X, Y, and Z are the right direction but the wrong length (see "BFN"), this tool will not properly fix your texture, since it assumes X and Y are their proper lengths and Z was badly derived.
 The program itself cannot determine which type of error is occurring, so it assumes that only the Z value is invalid.
+Also, if an image is cleaned, currently _all_ normals will be examined cleaned and made "roundtrippable" (see below).
+Basically, if bad normals are found, it's assumed all Z values should be rederived.

 Tools such as [BeyondCompare](https://www.scootersoftware.com/) are worthwhile for comparing the original image with its modified version.
 You can hover over individual texels and see how the values have changed.
 Here's an example diff, with the tolerance set to 2 texel levels difference in any channel; red is more, blue is equal or less, gray is no difference.